stronnag/mwptools/docs/manual/docs/Mission-Elevation-Plot-and-Terrain-Analysis.md

 Prior to {{ inav }} 3.0, mission altitudes are relative to the HOME (arming) location, which is not part of a mission definition.
 As a result, the pilot has to be ensure by some other means that the mission will clear any raised elevations on the mission path.
 For INAV 3.0, missions may be either [relative to home or absolute](Support-for-inav-3.0-WP-features.md) (above a [datum, see below](#datum)).

 **mwp** includes a `mwp-plot-elevations` tool that performs mission and terrain analysis.
-Prior to 2021-05-03, this was provided by a ruby script in `mwptools/samples`; since 2021-05-03 there is a Go program (in `mwptools/mwp-plot-elevations`) which is an enhanced version, and supports [INAV 3.0 absolute altitude](Support-for-inav-3.0-WP-features.md) missions.
-If you're running an older version of **mwp**, or you haven't installed the Go compiler, you can use the older, less functional ruby version, but the Go version is recommended as:

-* It supports INAV 3.0 absolute altitude waypoints
-* It can update LAND waypoints to offset the difference between the home ground elevation and the LAND WP ground elevation.
-* It's much faster
-* Its usage is compatible with the deprecated ruby version.
-* Bug fixes and improvements

-Both the ruby application and the Go application are platform independent and can be used without {{ mwp }} for mission terrain analysis.
+This tool is platform independent and can be used without {{ mwp }} for mission terrain analysis.

-!!! note "Obsolescence Note"
-    Prior to 2021-05, the ruby version was installed as `mwp-plot-elevations.rb`; now it's installed as plain `mwp-plot-elevations` in order that the superior Go version is a drop in replacement.

 `mwp-plot-elevations` can rewrite the mission file with new elevations to provide a specified ground clearance.